Layr-Labs/eigenda/README.md

 ### In-Memory Backend

 An ephemeral memory store backend can be used for faster feedback testing when testing rollup integrations.
 To target this feature, use the CLI flags `--memstore.enabled`, `--memstore.expiration`.

+### S3 Fallback
+An optional S3 fallback `--s3.backup` can be triggered to ensure resiliency when **reading**.
+When enabled, a blob is persisted to S3 after being successfully dispersed using the keccak256 hash of the existing commitment for the entity key.
+In the event that blobs cannot be read from EigenDA, they will then be retrieved from S3.

 ## Metrics